nickfargo/state/_includes/content/docs/concepts/object-model.md

 ![State object model][diagram--model]

-Resolving inherited content for a given `State` *S* follows the fundamental **relation precedence**, via:
+Resolving inherited content for a given `State` *S* follows the fundamental **relation precedence**:

 0. the **protostate** chain of *S*
 0. the **parastates** of *S*, in declared order
 0. the **superstate** of *S*

-where the full depth of all parastate and superstate ancestors of *S* are linearized into a simple resolution order, or “parastate–superstate chain”.
+where the full depth of all parastate and superstate ancestors of *S* is linearized into a resolution order, or “parastate–superstate chain”, and the protostate chain of each `State` in this list is traversed in turn, thereby covering the entire ancestry of *S*, in all dimensions, and in regular, monotonic order.

 <div class="local-toc"></div>